“Mystery is alive in the moment, in the here and now. It just simply lies on the other side of a barrier of courage.”

 ― Terence McKenna

 Though psychedelic or entheogenic substances are currently illegal in the United States, people are still using them.
 If you have had an experience with a psychedelic plant or fungus or other substance classified as ‘psychoactive’ and would like support with integrating your experience, unlike the conventional psychotherapist, I am capable of providing this.
 Schedule a free 20-minute consultation call to discuss in further detail with me, and so that we can see how we both feel about the usefulness of working together.
 I am an advocate and activist for the furthering of research geared towards finding appropriate clinical uses for MDMA and even Psilocybin mushrooms in the treatment of trauma, depression, anxiety, marital/interpersonal strife, and end-of-life issues.
 We should be pursuing every avenue that could possibly reduce suffering, and maximize the beautiful and uniquely human ability to make meaning, at any and all of these important passages of life.
+Having said that, I am also wary of ever considering any substance to be a “silver bullet” or a panacea.
+Still, I strongly support ongoing research in this area.

 In many ways, psychedelic integration is similar to trauma work, because it involves the integration of an experience that goes beyond words, and the mixing of this experience into the soil of ourselves as fertilizer for further growth.
 Having said that, I understand that integrating a traumatic experience does involve finding words, and finding a way to contextualize the experience as a memory– something that happened in the past and that is now over.
 However, when we touch the “unspeakable” in the midst of a psychedelic or other spiritual experience, it may not always be important in the same way, or even possible, to symbolize the entirety of the experience in English or any other language.
 We can make the experience a part of us going forward without needing to make it “speakable”.
 This reminds me of the end of a Trumbull Stickney poem, The Soul of Time, in which he writes, “I cannot understand you.
 T’is because you lean over my meaning’s edge and feel a dizziness of the things I have not said.”